 Activity Embedded Assessment

-What's Going On?: While students are conducting the lab, with guidance from the Chromatography Lab Worksheet, walk around and ask them questions to keep them engaged and on task.
-Example question:
+What's Going On?
+While students are conducting the lab, guided by the Chromatography Lab Worksheet, walk around the room and ask them questions to keep them engaged and on task.
+Example questions:

 - Why doesn't the black Sharpie marker ink separate in water?
 (Answer: The separation depends on how soluble the ink in the marker is in either water or alcohol.
 The ink in the black marker is not soluble in water and therefore does not separate.
 This is also why this type of marker is considered a "permanent" marker—because it is water-insoluble and thus cannot be washed off using water!
 For more advanced students, explain that the alcohol is a better solvent for chromatographic separation [dissolving the ink] than water due to polar and non-polar interactions.)

 - Do you see any of the indicators of reaction?
 Do you think that a reaction has occurred?
-(For the teacher: Make sure to discuss the color change indicator with the students.
-Students could likely respond that a reaction had occurred because the ink separates into its color components when immersed in the solvent, so it could appear that the ink has changed color.
+(For the teacher: Make sure to discuss the color change indicator with students.
+Students may think that a reaction has occurred because the ink separates into its color components when immersed in the solvent, so it might appear that the ink has changed color.
 However, the appearance of the color components is not indicating a chemical reaction, just a separation.
 One indication that a reaction has not occurred is that no energy change has taken place.
-All of the indicators of reaction correspond to an energy change.)
+All of the indicators of reaction correspond to energy change.)

-Worksheet: Have students answer the worksheet questions and hand them in for grading (see answers in the Wrap-Up Discussion, below).
+Worksheet: Have students answer the Chromatography Lab Worksheet questions and hand them in for grading (see answers in the Wrap-Up Discussion, below).
 Review their answers to gauge their comprehension of the material.